So, tell me something about yourself?

 Bill Benson, technical recruter from Silicon Valley, says

 this question is quite frequent on interviews.
-Don't miss this chance !
+Hint: don't miss this chance!

-Tell how good you are in solving technical problems.
+Tell the interviewer how good you are in solving technical problems.

 What is the earth?